ietf-wg-cellar/flac-specification/flac.md

 ## Frame footer

 Following the last subframe is the frame footer.
-If the last subframe is not byte aligned (i.e. the bits required to store all subframes put together are not divisible by 8), zero bits are added until byte alignment is reached.
+If the last subframe is not byte aligned (i.e. the number of bits required to store all subframes put together is not divisible by 8), zero bits are added until byte alignment is reached.
 Following this is a 16-bit CRC, initialized with 0, with polynomial x^16 + x^15 + x^2 + x^0.
 This CRC covers the whole frame excluding the 16-bit CRC, including the sync code.

 # Container mappings